dapr/blog/daprblog/content/posts/2021/vscode/index.md

 ---

 ## Introduction
 Since Dapr first launched almost two years ago, the developer experience has been a key area of focus for the project.
 Our goal is to help developers write Dapr applications, debug them, and easily access relevant information about the Dapr sidecar in developers' local environments and using their tools of choice.
-Seeing as Visual Studio Code (VS Code) is one of the most commonly used IDEs, we introduced the [VS Code Dapr extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-dapr) - a plug-in designed to help VS Code developers build Dapr-enabled applications.
+Seeing as Visual Studio Code (VS Code) is one of the most commonly used code editors, we introduced the [VS Code Dapr extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-dapr) - designed to help VS Code developers build Dapr-enabled applications.
 Launched in early 2020, the extension provides a way to invoke Dapr application methods and scaffold debugging configuration files and component files, culminating in a facilitated local debugging experience for Dapr applications.

-As more and more developers started using Dapr, we saw an opportunity to expand the extension with features that would improve the experience for developers.
-To determine what can be improved, we reached out to members of the community and conducted interviews with regular users of the extension about what features would help better the developer experience.
+As more developers use Dapr, we saw an opportunity to expand the extension with features that would improve the experience.
+To determine what could improved, we reached out to members of the community and conducted interviews with users of the extension.
 Some of the things we heard included a request for more UI interaction and visual feedback that would make the extension easier to navigate.
-Also, you told us that the extension should aim to target beginner and intermediate Dapr users, while still providing flexibility to accommodate advanced users.
+Also, you told us that the extension should aim to target beginner and intermediate Dapr users, while still providing flexibility for advanced users.

 This feedback helped shape the recent v0.5.0 release of the extension.
-This release aims to make the Dapr development experience more native to VS Code, meaning that users can develop applications within the scope of VS Code (i.e. there’s no need to switch between the IDE and the terminal).
-Additionally, users can now visualize Dapr attributes that a developer might need (for example, port numbers, app IDs, etc).
+This release makes the Dapr development experience more native to VS Code, meaning that users can develop applications solely within the editor (i.e. there’s no need to switch between VS Code and the terminal).
+Additionally, users can visualize Dapr attributes they might need (for example, port numbers, application IDs, etc).

 ## What’s new in v0.5.0?
 To see a detailed description of the changes, fixes, and new features, check out the [extension release notes](TBD).
 The main new features and improvements included in v0.5.0 of the extension are:

 ### UI improvements
-An updated application view and an added details view that allows users to view the components and metadata associated with their applications.
-Application metadata includes the app port, HTTP port, process IDs, etc while component metadata includes the name, type, and version of the component.
+An updated application view and a details view allow users to view the components and metadata associated with their applications.
+Application metadata includes the application port, Dapr HTTP port, process IDs, etc., while component metadata includes the name, type, and version of the component.

-{{< imgproc apps.png Resize "500x" >}} Dapr application view {{< /imgproc >}}

 {{< imgproc app-detailed.png Resize "500x" >}} Application details {{< /imgproc >}}

 {{< imgproc comp-details.png Resize "500x" >}} Components details {{< /imgproc >}}

 ### Stop a Dapr application
-Support for stopping applications, allowing users to easily kill running applications or sidecars.
+Support for stopping applications, allowing users to easily kill running applications and sidecars.

 {{< imgproc stop.png Resize "500x" >}} New menu option to stop a Dapr application {{< /imgproc >}}
 ### Open the Dapr dashboard